Home

 Yacon

-Yacon (Smallanthus sonchifolius) is a tuberous plant in the Sunflower and Dahlia family.
-It forms two kinds of roots: large storage tubers (the parts that are eaten), and smaller "eyes", from which the plant can be propagated.
+Yacon (Smallanthus sonchifolius) is a member of the Sunflower and Dahlia family.
+It forms two kinds of roots: large storage tubers (the parts that are eaten), and central "eyes", from which the plant may be propagated.
 Yacon grows about 4 to 6 feet tall, with oversized, fuzzy leaves that are triangular in shape.
-It's an attractive, exotic-looking garden plant that's worth growing just for the foliage.
-When the leaves die back in late Fall, the tubers are ready for harvesting.
-They average 5 to 10 ounces each, and are about 90% water.
-They are commonly put out in the sun for a week to increase their sweetness.
+It's an attractive, exotic-looking plant that's worth growing just for the foliage!
+When the leaves die back in late fall or winter, the tubers are ready for harvesting.
+They average 5 to 10 ounces each, and are about 90% water, which gives them their juiciness.
 I prefer eating them fresh, by simply peeling them and eating them like an apple!
-You can also bake them or add them to soups or salads.
+You may also bake them or add them to soups or salads.
 Some recipes for Yacon are here.
 And here is a CNN article on the rediscovery of this useful veggie.

 Smallanthus sonchifolius

-Yacon comes from areas with mild temperatures, with nights that are cooler.
-It is known to handle temperatures in the mid-80s, but i have no information on how it will do in hotter areas.
-It might not thrive in very hot areas, especially if nights are warm.
+Yacon comes from a mild climate, with nights that are cool.
+It is known to handle temperatures in the mid-80s (30°C), but i have no information on how it will do in hotter areas.
+It might not thrive in very hot climates, especially if nights are warm.
 The plant needs to grow for about 7-8 months to form large tubers, and the foliage needs protection from frost during this time.
-You can grow it in large container at least 15" wide.
+You may grow it in large container at least 15 inches wide (40 cm).
 It prefers partly sunny conditions, with protection from strong afternoon sun.
 It likes rich, well-draining soil that's kept consistently moist.
-It is said that the tubers can be stored for a few months if kept cool, but personally i eat them all long before then!

 Polymnia sonchifolia